 \section{Acknowledgements}

 We thank Makoto~Uemura, Yohei~Sudo, Hatsune~Goto, Daisuke~Yonetoku, Motoko~Serino, Takanori~Sakamoto, Kohta~Murase, and Shuta~J.~Tanaka for helpful comments and discussions.
+We also thank the anonymous referee for his/her/their helpful comments that improved the paper.
 This work was supported by JST SPRING, Grant Number JPMJSP2103 (KO).
 This research was also supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), the University of Tokyo, and was partially supported by JSPS KAKENHI Grant Nos.~23K22522, 23K25907 (RY), 23H04899 (RY and KA), JP23KJ0692 (YK), 24H00025, 25K07352 (KA).
 Finally, the authors thank the Yukawa Institute for Theoretical Physics at Kyoto University.
 Discussions during the YITP long-term workshop YITP-T-26-02 on ``Multi-Messenger Astrophysics in the Dynamic Universe'' were useful to complete this work.